TimescaleDB Production Migration Runbook

 - let any in-flight jobs finish

-- take a final backup if the procedure requires one
+- take a final logical backup if the procedure requires one

-- restore or recover the final state to the new EC2
+- restore the final tracker dump to the new EC2

 - validate the restored data